expel-io/cloud-resource-counter/README.md

 * We will examine ALL REGIONS to give you a comprehsive view of your AWS resources.
 * We will use the credentials associated with your DEFAULT PROFILE (honoring the `AWS_PROFILE` environment variable).
-* We will SAVE THE RESULTS to a file called `resources.csv`
+* We will SAVE THE RESULTS to a file called `resources.csv`.

 If you have multiple accounts associated with your AWS Organization, you can invoke the tool repeatedly for each different profile:

-1. Simply invoke the tool again with the `--profile other-profile` where "other-profile" is the name of your other profile.
+* Simply invoke the tool again with the `--profile other-profile` where "other-profile" is the name of your other profile.

 The results of your prior runs are saved as we will automatically **append** rather than *overwrite* the output file.